Como garantir o processamento de alta qualidade de protótipos de lâmpadas?

 Skipping testing can lead to costly mistakes in mass production.
 Follow this step-by-step process:

-Etapa 1: Validação funcional
+Etapa 1: Functional Validation

 Test core lamp functions to ensure usability:

-• Iluminação: Check if the light turns on/off smoothly; verify brightness (Por exemplo, 500–800 lumens for desk lamps).
+• Iluminação: Check if the light turns on/off smoothly; verify brightness (por exemplo, 500–800 lumens for desk lamps).

 • Switches/Dimming: Test switch responsiveness and dimming range (se aplicável).